 If your child is diagnosed with asthma, rest assured that asthma can be successfully controlled.
 With the right preventive care and a complete asthma action plan, kids with asthma can still enjoy sports and outdoor activities.

 “Beyond taking medication properly, there are also many things that parents can do at home to ease their child’s asthma symptoms,” Dr. Vehse said.
 “Keeping cigarette smoke out of the home, avoiding what you are allergic to, and using a dehumidifier in damp rooms are a few examples.”

-WHEN IT’S AN ASTHMA EMERGENCY
+WHEN IS AN ASTHMA ATTACK AN EMERGENCY?